Find Grad Schools

 4 Yearly Graduations

 The 14th most popular school in the country for biology majors who are seeking their graduate certificate is Oakland University.
-The average in-state tuition for full-time undergraduates is $15,135 per year, while in-state graduate students, on average, pay $19,323 per year.
-The biology program at Oakland University awarded 4 graduate certificates during the 2020-2021 school year.
+Each year, around 18,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $15,723 per year, while in-state graduate students, on average, pay $20,016 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in biology from Oakland.
+Of these students, 33% were women and 67% were members of underrepresented racial-ethnic groups.

 50% Women